-Vegan options are everywhere today but, depending on the place you find yourself in, the choice might be quite limited.
-If you are in a big city, I am sure you’ll have plenty of options, while if you are somewhere in the countryside – like where I live, for example – being vegan can sometimes mean having to eat a salad and little else.
+Vegan options are everywhere today but, depending on the place where you are in Italy, the choice might be quite limited.
+If you are in a big city, I am sure you have plenty of options, while if you find yourself somewhere in the countryside – like where I live, for example – being vegan can sometimes mean having to eat a salad and little else.

-Moreover, being vegan might also mean having to miss the traditional cuisine of a certain place, which is a great part of visiting a country, in my opinion.
-The food you eat in a certain place is definitely a key moment of your experience in that place, a memory that you’ll bring with you for a long time and a way to understand the culture of a location in a better and deeper way,
+Moreover, being vegan might also mean having to miss the traditional cuisine of a certain place, which is a bummer because local food is a very important part of the travel experience, in my opinion.
+The food you eat somewhere abroad is definitely a key moment of your experience in that place, a memory that will be with you for a long time, and a way to understand the culture of a location in a better and deeper way.

 This is why I decided to take a look at the Italian food tradition and see if I could find typical Italian dishes that are vegan as well.
-Actually, I came up with quite a few of them!
+I have to admit that I was a bit surprised because I came up with quite a few of them!
 This makes me really happy because it means that you can enjoy some good plant-based dishes without missing the traditional Italian cuisine.